 Prepare 4 1 pint jars and lids by sterilizing in boiling water according to manufacturer’s instructions.

-Combine tomatoes, red peppers, onions, hot peppers, brown sugar and salt in a heavy non-reactive pot.
+Combine tomatoes, red bell peppers, onions, hot peppers, brown sugar, and salt in a heavy non-reactive pot.
 Cook gently over medium heat for 45 minutes.

-Tie the pickling spices, mustard and celery seeds into a cheesecloth bag, add to the pot and cook over medium low heat until reduced by half, stirring occasionally to prevent sticking, about 45 minutes.
+Tie the pickling spices (and mustard and celery seeds if using) into a cheesecloth bag, add to the pot and cook over medium-low heat until reduced by half, stirring occasionally to prevent sticking, about 45 minutes.

 Add the vinegar and cook another 40 minutes over low heat.
 Remove the spice bag and stir in the lemon juice.

 Pack the hot sauce into the jars, leaving a space 1/4-inch from rim; seal and process according to manufacturer’s instructions.
 Store in a cool, dry place; refrigerate after opening.

 Note: if you don’t wish to can this sauce, consider portioning out in Ziploc bags and freezing or reduce the recipe.
 This will keep for several months in the fridge.